 Pratt Institute, Brooklyn, NY (2008–Present)

-- Teaching and developing courses in mathematics and physics, with emphases on light, sound, environmental sustainability, personal finance, and numeracy.
+- Teaching and developing courses in mathematics and physics, with emphases on light, sound, personal finance, and numeracy.

 - Serving on a number of committees at the department, school, and institute level that deal with issues of curriculum, peer review, faculty development, and campus diversity, equity, and inclusion.